Greece orders seamen back to work on 6th day of strike

 It is trying to push through cuts and raise taxes in order to meet Greece's commitments under two huge financial bailouts by its EU partners and the IMF since May 2010.

-In other industrial action, farmers across Greece have been parking their tractors near major motorways since last week, without disrupting traffic so far.'No dialogue'
+In other industrial action, farmers across Greece have been parking their tractors near major motorways since last week, without disrupting traffic so far.

 Workers manning ferry services to Greece's numerous islands have been demanding the payment of wages more than six months in arrears and the signing of collective work contracts with ferry companies.